About Fran

 Growing up, Fran was a compliant child — until, as a teenager, she accidentally discovered that her biological mother, in what became a high-profile case, had later gone on to murder her sibling, who had been returned to her care.

-Finding this information left Fran with presenting issues that continued to impact her daily life.
+Seeing this information left Fran with presenting issues that continued to impact her daily life.
 When she eventually disclosed what she had found, she was led to believe that seeking support and finding answers would wrap everything up neatly.

-Fran is a Certified Havening Techniques® Practitioner and Trainer.
-She has many years of experience in elderly, end-of-life, and palliative care; served as a trustee for the Open Nest Charity; is an independent panel member- adoption panel; co-founder of the Transracial Adult Adoptee Network (TAAN).
+Aside from Havening, some of Fran’s contributions include many years of experience in elderly, end-of-life, and palliative care; served as a trustee for the Open Nest Charity; is an independent panel member- adoption panel; co-founder of the Transracial Adult Adoptee Network (TAAN).

 Additionally, Fran was involved in the early beginnings of Tina's Haven — a catalyst for emancipatory praxis, rooted in nature, creativity, and collective healing for women separated from their children due to trauma-based addictions.
 She also wrote the foreword for the powerful anthology It’s Not Symptomatic, It’s Systemic from Sunday Mornings at the River, that unravels the intricate layers of trauma, resilience, and the systemic forces that shape our lives.